kaikalii/chalcolithic/readme.md

 ## Removed Recipes

-While these recipes are removed, most of the blocks and items can still be found via natural generation and loot
+While these recipes are removed, most of the blocks and items can still be found via natural generation and loot.
+The items are also removed from villager and wandering trader trades.

 - Copper and iron smelting and blasting
 - Gold smelting (but not blasting)